nmajor/nmajor-src/_drafts/serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

       await handler.hello(event, context, callback);
     });

+We can run this command to start the offline server for a good development workflow:

+    serverless offline start

 ### Add ESLint

 I always work with a linter these days, there's no better way to keep clean code and enforce best practices with a language like javascript where its so easy to write messy and ugly code.